jeveleth/redis-proxy/README.md

 Each instance of the proxy service is associated with a single Redis service instance called the “backing Redis”.
 The address of the backing Redis is configured at proxy startup.

 Cached GET
 A GET request, directed at the proxy, returns the value of the specified key from the proxy’s local cache if the local cache contains a value for that key.
 If the local cache does not contain a value for the specified key, it fetches the value from the backing Redis instance, using the Redis GET command, and stores it in the local cache, associated with the specified key.

 Sequential concurrent processing
 Multiple clients are able to concurrently connect to the proxy (up to some configurable maximum limit) without adversely impacting the functional behaviour of the proxy.
 When multiple clients make concurrent requests to the proxy, it is acceptable for them to be processed sequentially (i.e. a request from the second only starts processing after the first request has completed and a response has been returned to the first client).

-Configuration
-The following parameters are configurable at the proxy startup:
-    * Address of the backing Redis
-    * Cache expiry time
-    * Capacity (number of keys)
-    * TCP/IP port number the proxy listens on

 System tests
     Automated systems tests confirm that the end-to-end system functions as specified.